When the going gets tough, the tough get going. But that doesn’t seem to fit in the case of LG mobile phone business.

 How the scenarios could play out

 The facts are that the company has stayed profitable on the back of robust sales from its home entertainment and consumer appliances units.
-Now that the company is going through such a dire scenario in its smartphone segment, LG’s preferred option is to remove itself from the premium smartphone market and focus solely on low-to-mid-end devices, according to a company insider.
+Now that the company is going through such a dire scenario in its mobile segment, earlier speculations were high about LG taking a calculating approach by exiting from the premium smartphone market and focus solely on low-to-mid-end devices, according to a company insider.

-While the possibility of a sale is facing some push back, at the moment planned releases of flagships, including the LG Velvet and LG Wing, as well as older devices like the LG V60 ThinQ, LG G8X ThinQ, and the upcoming LG Rollable are all in the grey from a launch perspective.
+While the cat is out of the bag, the planned releases of flagships, including the LG Velvet and LG Wing, as well as older devices like the LG V60 ThinQ, LG G8X ThinQ, and the upcoming LG Rollable are all in the grey from a launch perspective.

 Agreed, the option of sale is not the favourite, but again, CEO Brian Kwon’s statement carries some whiffs and hints.